gadavidd/gadavidd/README.md

 # David

 I am a researcher and developer specialized in industrial applications, ranging from hardware to software.
-I am a doctoral student with a master's degree in Electrical Engineering and always studying Computer Science.
+I am a doctoral student with a master's degree in Electrical Engineering and always studying Computer Science(Back-end).
 I have a great interest in exploring and solving new problems and developing efficient solutions.

 ## Development and Research Focus